Who is private dog training for?

-What's different about how I work
+What's different about how I train dogs?

-The first session (90 minutes, $390)
+The first session (90 minutes, $400)

 You leave with a clear plan for the next week, built around what your dog is actually doing right now.